lob/lob-java/lob-java-examples/README.md

 ### Verify US addresses from CSV

 An example showing how to validate and cleanse a CSV spreadsheet full of shipping addresses using Lob's [US Verification API](https://lob.com/verification/address).
+Please note that if you are running this with a Test API Key, the verification API will always return [a dummy address](https://lob.com/docs#us_verifications_create).
 The code to verify addresses from a CSV can be found [here](https://github.com/lob/lob-java/blob/master/lob-java-examples/src/main/java/com/lob/examples/CsvUSVerificationExample.java).

 ```bash
 lob-java-examples$ mvn exec:java -Dexec.mainClass="com.lob.examples.CsvUSVerificationExample"